Big Lake (Arizona): Description

-Arizona highest elevated town of Greer is just 20 minutes north of big lake.
-The small town sits in the valley of the Little Colorado River and has a year round population of just 58 people.
+Greer is about 20 minutes north of Big Lake.
+Greer is in the valley of the Little Colorado River.
 Greer is home to Sunrise Ski Resort, the largest ski park in the state.
 The resort has 7 lifts that span over 3 mountains, Apache peak (11,100 ft), Cyclone Peak (10,700 ft), and Sunrise peak (10,700 ft).

 Geography

 Big Lake is situated at 9,000 feet (2,700 m) in the White Mountains at the base of Mount Baldy (11,409 ft) in the Apache-Sitgreaves National forest.
 It is a large reservoir located in the subalpine grasslands and the petran subalpine forests of eastern Arizona about 20 miles from the New Mexico border.
 Big lake is part of the Salt River watershed and the reservoir was created by flooding a small tributary of the Black river by the Big Lake dam.
 The lake is used as a retention basin for rain water and snow melt.
-There are also many other lakes and resoviors in the area including Crescent Lake, Reservation Lake, Hurricane Lake Lee Valley Lake, Sunrise Lake,River Reservoir, and Hawley Lake.
+There are also many other lakes and reservoirs in the area including Crescent Lake, Reservation Lake, Hurricane Lake Lee Valley Lake, Sunrise Lake,River Reservoir, and Hawley Lake.

 Near the West Fork Black River and Thompson trail #629 is the remnants of the Apache Railway.
 The railway spanned from Holbrook near Interstate 40 and traveled south traveling through Snowflake, Pinetop-Lakeside and McNary before reaching the logging camp at Maverick, Arizona, just south of Big Lake.
 Logging operations started in 1918 and in 1964 the White Mountain Scenic Railroad operated on the line.
 The scenic railroad ceased operations in 1976 and in 1982 the line from Maverick to McNary was removed.
+Part of the railway is now the Railroad Grade Trail.

-Just a few miles west of the lake is Fort Apache Indian Reservation and to the east, the round summit of Escudilla Mountain (10,916 ft) located within the Escudilla Wilderness along the New Mexico boarder.
+Just a few miles west of the lake is Fort Apache Indian Reservation and to the east, the round summit of Escudilla Mountain (10,916 ft) located within the Escudilla Wilderness along the New Mexico border.
 It is the 3rd highest mountain in the state and sits just north of Alpine.
 Escudilla was severely burned in the Wallow Fire and is left barren.

 Surrounding the lake, the scars of the Wallow Fire can be seen.
 The massive wildfire started in the White Mountains near Alpine, Arizona on May 29, 2011 due to the mismanagement of a campfire.
 The communities of Alpine, Blue River, Greer, Nutrioso, Sunrise, Springerville, Eagar in Arizona, and Luna in New Mexico were evacuated.
 The fire jumped state lines and continued to grow till July 8 at 6 p.m., when it declared 100% contained.
 The fire destroyed 72 building and injured 16 wildland firefighters.
 It burned 522,642 acres (2,115 km2) in Arizona and 15,407 acres (62 km2) in New Mexico, becoming the largest wildfire in Arizona history surpassing the Rodeo-Chediski Fire which burned 468,638 acres along the Mogollon Rim in 2002.